An Iditarod adventure – In March, Nome Alaska goes to the dogs

 Other humor essays by Michael you will enjoy

 If you enjoyed reading about Michael getting lost in the Lake District, you will also enjoy reading about his being bamboozled on a climbing trip in Fear and loathing while climbing Moosedog Tower or discovering he is not meant to fly in Learning to fly a hang glider.
 Or how I nearly wet my pants.
-And then there is the dog sledding classic An Iditarod adventure – In March, Nome Alaska goes to the dogs.
+And then there is the time Michael found the friendly skies were getting a bit too chummy in Flying humor: Even the friendly skies can get a bit too friendly.
 We suspect you’ll also roll your eyes along with Michael at Travel photos – Instagram is turning us into idiots.
 We hope you enjoy the chuckles.